ml6team/fondant/docs/runners/local.md

     This volumes will be mounted to every component/service of the docker-compose spec.

-**NOTE:**  The pipeline ref is the path to the compiled pipeline spec or a reference to a fondant pipeline in which case a Docker compiler will compile the pipeline to a docker compose specification before running the pipeline.
+The Docker compiler will compile the pipeline to a docker compose specification before running the pipeline.
 This will start the pipeline and provide logs per component (service).

 Components that are not located in the registry (local custom components) will be built on runtime.
 This allows for quicker iteration during component development.